The Russia Investigations: More Pleas, More Charges — Any More Preparation?

 Maybe not at all.

 Gates and Manafort have not been charged with conspiracy to defraud the U.S. by "impairing, obstructing and defeating the lawful functions of the government through fraud and deceit for the purpose of interfering with the U.S. political and electoral processes."
-That was the charge Mueller leveled at 13 Russians and three Russian companies he says did interfere with the election.
+That was the charge Mueller leveled at 13 Russians and three Russian companies who he says did interfere with the election.

 Or the special counsel's office could be laying down one brick in a larger structure.
 At the very least, Gates' future testimony against his longtime business partner raises the likelihood that Manafort could be convicted of some or all of the charges he continues fighting.